Structure and responsibilities

-Our raw materials are grown, and therefore sourced from countries all over the world.
+Our raw materials are grown and therefore sourced from countries worldwide.
 This naturally comes with a diverse mix of local rules and regulations, which can be challenging when it comes to prioritising sustainability and fair labour conditions.
 This is, of course, in contrast with Palsgaard's own ambitions and principles.
 The Responsible Sourcing Programme helps us to address some of these issues.

 In particular, influencing suppliers one or more links away is a challenge.
 However, our Corporate Code of Conduct and Supplier Code of Conduct establish requirements for suppliers and partners in business ethics, human rights and employee welfare.
 We ensure that our stance in this area is clear to all suppliers and we aim to maximise opportunities to influence them.

 Palsgaard has supported Sedex (the Supplier Ethical Data Exchange) since 2008.
 As a member, we answer in-depth questionnaires about all our production sites, the results of which can be made available to customers that are also members of Sedex.
 We have also conducted the four-pillar SMETA Sedex audit at our facilities based in Denmark, The Netherlands and Malaysia.